amarmer/Class-Quasi-Template/README.md

 template <typename T>
 using List = decltype(QuasiList<T>());

+// 'class quasi-template' can be used exactly as 'class template'.
 List<int> list1 = {1, 2, 3};
 List<str::string> list2 = {"1", "2", "3};
 ```